 Gold shot

-Executed by flipping away from the ball with the car’s rear near it.
-Similar to the purple shot, the player has to find the sweet spot to make a strong shot.
-This is a good mechanic, for offensive and deffensive situations.
-Hard to calculate and risky.
-It gives the player style points, thats for sure.
+Executed by flipping away from the ball with the car's rear near it.
+Similar to the purple shot, the player has to find the sweet spot for maximum power.
+Good for both offense and defense — hard to time and risky, but the style points are undeniable.

 Closing Thoughts